William H. Hastie: Supreme Court consideration

 As the first African American on the Federal bench, Hastie was considered as a possible candidate to be the first African-American Justice of the Supreme Court.
 In an interview with Robert Penn Warren for the book Who Speaks for the Negro?, Hastie commented that as a judge, he had not been able to be "out in the hustings, and to personally sample grassroots reaction" but that for the Civil Rights Movement to succeed, both class and race must be considered.

 In 1962, President John F. Kennedy considered appointing Hastie to succeed retiring Justice Charles Whittaker.
 But due to political calculations he did not do so, as he believed that an African-American appointee would have faced fierce opposition in the United States Senate from Southerners such as James Eastland (D-Mississippi), the chairman of the Judiciary Committee.
 Conversely, on issues other than civil rights, Hastie was considered relatively moderate, and Chief Justice Earl Warren was reportedly "violently opposed" to Hastie, as he would be too conservative as a justice.
 Justice William O. Douglas reportedly told Robert F. Kennedy that Hastie would be "just one more vote for Frankfurter."
 Kennedy appointed Byron White instead.

-Kennedy said that he expected to make several more appointments to the Supreme Court in his presidency and that he intended to appoint Hastie to the Court at a later date.
+Kennedy noted that he expected to make several more appointments to the Supreme Court in his presidency and that he intended to appoint Hastie to the Court at a later date.

 Legacy

 Hastie was an elected member of both the American Academy of Arts and Sciences and the American Philosophical Society.
 The Third Circuit Library in Philadelphia is named in Hastie's honor.
 A permanent memorial room in his honor is hosted by The Beck Cultural Exchange Center in Knoxville, Tennessee, which also houses his personal papers.
 In addition, an urban natural area in South Knoxville is named in his honor.

 In terms of African-American history, Hastie developed from a youthful radical to a scholarly, calm, almost aloof jurist.
 He said the judge always ought to be in the middle, for his basic responsibility "is to maintain neutrality while giving the best objective judgment of the contest between adversaries."
+He served as major influence for many lawyers and jurists, Judge Solomon Oliver Jr. was among those who clerked for him, and cites Hastie as his greatest influence.
 As a scion of an elite black family, he reflected its integrationist viewpoint.
 He said, "The Negro lawyer has played and continues to play, a very important role in the American Negro's struggle for equality."
-A temptation to activism lurked just below his calm surface, as when he demonstrated against Jim Crow before it was fashionable to do that.
 When he resigned as the top aide on racial matters to the War Department in 1943, he said it was caused by "reactionary policies and discriminatory practices in the Army and Air Forces."

 Hastie's daughter, Karen Hastie Williams, was a prominent lawyer, and the first woman of colour appointed clerk to a U.S. Supreme Court Justice.